serdeliverance/x-mentor/README.md

 ![Alt text](diagrams/student-progress-registration.png?raw=true "Student Progress Registration Flow")

 First, the `x-mentor` microservices receives the request.
-Then, it publishes the `Student Progress Registration` Domain Event, which ends up as en element inside `student-progress-registered stream` (which is a `Redis Stream`). `Redis Gears` listen to elements pushed to the stream an perform a sink of this data into our time series database to be available for future calculations.
+Then, it publishes the `Student Progress Registration Domain Event`, which ends up as en element inside `student-progress-registered stream` (which is a `Redis Stream`). `Redis Gears` listen to elements pushed to the stream and then sinks this data into our time series database to be available for further calculations.

 ![Alt text](diagrams/leader-board.png?raw=true "Leader Board Flow")